maxhaslbeck/verERT/README.md

-# verERT - Verified expected running time of probabilistic programs
+# Verified expected running time of probabilistic programs

 This repository verifies the analysis of expected running time of probabilistic programs in Isabelle/HOL.